Are you looking for the best and easy-to-follow Black Friday Cyber Monday marketing guide? Look no further!

 1. Plan Your Sales

-Do not decide on a whim what products you’re going to put on sale on a given day.
-You’ll inevitably run into issues with inventory or will forget to turn the sale pricing off.
+Refrain from deciding on a whim what products you will put on sale on a given day.
+You’ll inevitably run into inventory issues or forget to turn the sale pricing off.

 75%???
-You’re going to eat into your margins pretty quickly by forgetting to turn that one off!
+You’ll quickly eat into your margins by forgetting to turn that one off!

 You’re setting yourself up for something to go wrong.
 It’s much better to plan out your sales in advance.